EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 - Final weeks and days: What to expect (Canadian Virtual Hospice)

-LTC teams can support all residents and their families to live well now and prepare for change.
-Your compassionate support during their dying time and beyond makes all the diference.
-You can be the bridge!
+LTC teams support residents to die with comfort and dignity, and their families to live well with this memory.
+Your compassionate support during their dying time and beyond makes all the difference.

-LTC teams can be a bridge connecting residents and families to community grief and bereavement supports.
+LTC teams can be a bridge connecting families as well as Resident and Family Councils with community grief and bereavement supports.

-- Hospice Societies – offer a range of services including 1:1 grief support, support groups, and anticipatory grief resources.
-Find your local hospice society here.
+- Hospice Societies offer a range of services including 1:1 grief support, support groups, and anticipatory grief resources.

-- BC Bereavement Helpline (BCBH) – free and confdential service.
-Trained volunteers provide emotional support.
+- BC Bereavement Helpline (BCBH) – free and confidential service, with trained volunteers providing emotional support.
 Can refer people to grief and bereavement services near them.

 - S.U.C.C.E.S.S – access grief support in languages other than English.